The-OpenROAD-Project/OpenROAD-flow-scripts/docs/user/BuildLocally.md

 ## Using Pre-built Binaries

-You can download pre-built binaries with self contained dependencies included from the Precision Innovations github repository [here](https://github.com/Precision-Innovations/OpenROAD/actions/workflows/github-actions-build-deb-package.yml).
+You can download pre-built binaries with self contained dependencies included from the Precision Innovations github repository.
+[here](https://github.com/Precision-Innovations/OpenROAD/actions/workflows/github-actions-build-deb-package.yml).
+Thanks to [Precision Innovations](http://www.precisioninno.com) for hosting and maintaining these binaries.

 The following platform are supported currently:
 - Ubuntu 20.04/22.04